MelkdeSousa/premusic-deezer/README.md

 - Should exist a field to search by text, where we can search by album, artist, or music title;
 - When performing a search, the initial listing must be replaced by the listing referring to the search.
 (Use same listing component)
 - The items of list should show:
-  - Music data like (album cover, title, singer, duration;
+  - Music data like (album cover, title, singer, duration);
   - A button to access the full song on Deezer;
   - A play/pause button to listen to the music preview;
   - A button to add the song to favorite music list;